pthomison/yadr/README.md

 ### YADR: Yet Another Docker Registry

-YADR is an attempt to build an OCI compliant docker registry with as little complexity as possible
+YADR is an attempt to build an OCI compliant image registry with as little complexity as possible

 No authentication, no encryption, no problem?
 This is a learning project that should not run anywhere close to a production environment